US mass shooting insurance rates jump as incidents rise

 Insurers are already charging schools, healthcare institutions and retail establishments more for cover and prices in general are 5% to 10% higher than last year, said Tarique Nageer, managing director, terrorism and political violence at insurance broker Marsh.

-Insurance buyers said they need to argue hard to keep a lid on rates.
+Insurance buyers said they need to argue hard to keep a lid on rates.—Reuters

-“You can generally aim to minimize rate increases through thorough and pointed negotiations, and reminding underwriters that this is a competitive market,” said Scott Feltham, group insurance manager for catering group Compass.

 Comments